 We build what they made possible.

-We affirm:
+We Affirm:

-We reject:
+We Reject:

-We commit:
+We Commit:

-Freedom is foundational.
+Freedom is our inheritance.

 It is sacred.

-It is not symbolic.
+It is covenant.

 It is structural.